-The investigators recognise the important contribution that volunteers make to medical research, and make every effort to ensure your safety and well-being.
-The University of Oxford, as the research Sponsor, has arrangements in place in the unlikely event that you suffer any harm as a direct consequence of participation in this trial.
+The investigators recognise the important contribution that volunteers make to medical research, and make every effort to ensure your child's safety and well-being.
+The University of Oxford, as the research Sponsor, has insurance in place in the unlikely event that your child should suffer any harm as a direct consequence of participation in this trial.

 In the event of harm being suffered, while the Sponsor will cooperate with any claim, you may wish to seek independent legal advice to ensure that you are properly represented in pursuing any complaint.
 The study doctor can advise you of further action and refer you to a doctor within the NHS for treatment, if necessary.
-NHS indemnity operates in respect of the clinical treatment which may be provided if you needed to be admitted to hospital.
+NHS indemnity operates in respect of the clinical treatment which may be provided if you needed to be admitted to hospital. https://resolution.nhs.uk/wp-content/uploads/2018/10/NHS-Indemnity.pdf